fheydari0024/Dynamic-Time-Warping-exercise-/README.md

 - DTW-based alignment between test inputs and reference patterns
 - Distance calculations using both Euclidean and Itakura metrics
 - Final classification based on minimum distance
+The content of this exercise is provided in the **README.PDF** file.
+Please read it carefully.